-The labour market activities of the Canadian population, including: how many people are employed or unemployed; the unemployment rate; which industries or occupations people work in; the hours they work; commuting patterns; wage and non-wage benefits; job training; labour mobility; work absences; unionization; unpaid work; and other topics.
-Also includes geographic and demographic characteristics.
+The labour market activities of the Canadian population, including: employment and unemployment rate; industries or occupations; hours worked; commuting patterns; wage and non-wage benefits; job training; labour mobility; work absences; unionization; and other topics.

 Database on minimum wages(HRSDC)

 Contains data for federal and provincial jurisdictions.
 Available in ten-year ranges (1965-1974, 1975-1984, 1985-1994, 1995-2004, 2005-2014) in addition to current and forthcoming rates for adult and young workers.
 See also "The ups and downs of minimum wage"

 Employment, Earnings and Hours (1990-2012)

 "his publication presents a timely picture of employment, earnings and hours which is vital to Canada's businesses and governments for planning and decision-making purposes.
 The tabulations focus on monthly labour market information and historical data series.
 The major economic variables for over 280 industries are provided at the national and provincial/territorial level.
 The publication also includes a succinct monthly highlights section, and notes on the concepts and methodology of the survey."
 NOTE: this publication has been discontinued by Statistics Canada; the data are now available in CANSIM tables 281-0023 to 281-0049